silverstripe/cwp/docs/en/03_How_tos/caching.md

 You should not change these if any of the following is true:

-- You are actively using `secureassets` module
+- You are actively using the [secureassets](https://github.com/silverstripe/silverstripe-secureassets) module
 - Sections of your publicly-accessible site are protected by HTTP Basic authentication
 - Your site is protected by an IP whitelist which wasn’t requested through CWP Service Desk